ducakar/TextureReplacer/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Environment map textures are distributed under the terms of CC BY-NC-SA 4.0 licence and are based on skybox from Proot's Pimp My Kerbals texture pack.